The Deposition (Michelangelo): Composition

-The Destruction
+Destruction

 One night in 1555, Michelangelo attacked the group in a moment of frustration in an attempt to completely destroy it.
 He broke off numerous limbs from the figure.
 Vasari noted that Michelangelo had complained about a vein in the marble causing problems for him continuously while carving.
 Another factor that intensified Michelangelo's frustration was that his servant Urbino had been bothering him to finish it.
 Despite all of these factors, they still are not big enough for Michelangelo to just throw away eight years of work from a momentary lapse of reason.
 Ambiguities and unexplained aspects on Michelangelo's part are at the center of interpretation of this work.
 Art historians have found possible answers that explain on a deeper level the dissatisfaction he had with the sculpture.
 They theorize that Michelangelo could have had significant problems with both the growing sexual motif of a slung leg over another's lap, and with the persecution of the Nicodemists.

 The slung leg theory has been summed up by a multitude of historians.
 The theory suggests that at this time, it had become a growing motif.
 A leg slung over another's lap is a symbol of a romantic and intimate relationship between the two involved.
 The leg represents one taking possession over the other in such a way that is both symbiotic and respectable at the same time.
 The two involved are in a caring relationship that presents a sense of eroticism.
 In the context of this sculpture, it would have been acceptable to keep it as is.
 At the time, there had been manuscripts and catechisms that explain the relationship between Christ and the Virgin.
 The Virgin, in this relationship, would represent the church as Christ's bride.
 Having grown up in the church, Michelangelo would have been well aware of this relationship.
 Despite his knowledge on the Virgin and Christ's relationship, Michelangelo wanted the leg to simply and lifelessly hang over the Virgin's lap as an act of innocence.
 The slung leg in Michelangelo's sculpture would not have represented the couple in a sexual manner but in a realistic manner.
 Without life in Christ's body, his limbs are forced to fall involuntarily over the Virgin's.
 In order to avoid confusion about his intentions, Michelangelo may have removed Christ's left leg in order to later change its composition to something that would be interpreted correctly.
 If this is the case, Michelangelo might not have attacked the stone to destroy it, but instead to change its structure.